connectivecpp/chops-net-ip/doc/overview.md

 - Message framing customization - decoding a header and determining how to read the rest of the message (TCP only).
 - Message handling customization - processing a message once it arrives (both TCP and UDP).
 - IO state change customization - steps to perform when a connection or socket becomes available and when the connection or socket is torn down.
-- Error notification - errors can be easily reported or collected with a function object supplied by the application (within Chops Net IP there are no direct logging mechanisms).
+- Error and log notification - errors and Chops Net IP internal log information can be easily reported or collected with a function object supplied by the application (within Chops Net IP there are no direct logging mechanisms).

 ### State Change Customization Point